 As can be inferred from the band structure, the alkali metal atoms contribute their valence electrons to the system, essentially filling free states of the graphitic band structure (corresponding to a rigid band model like picture).
-The filling of these states then cause an upshift of the Fermi level.
-Thus, when the amount of alkali metals increases, the Fermi level continuously shifts upwards, which leads to a lack of free states in the conduction band, thus finally hindering the occurence of a double resonance, corresponding to the experimentally observed disappearing D-band ^{31,32}.
-This is indicated by the red arrows in Fig. 11 (see also Fig. S3 and Fig. S4 in the SI), which show the states in the vicinity of the K-point that could be reached by a typical Raman laser of wavelength 633 nm.
+The filling of these states then causes an upshift of the Fermi level.
+Thus, when the amount of alkali metals increases, the Fermi level continuously shifts upwards, which leads to a lack of free states in the conduction band, thus finally hindering the occurrence of a double resonance, corresponding to the experimentally observed disappearing D-band.^[31,32] This is indicated by the red arrows in Figure 9 (see also Figure S3 and Figure S4 in the SI), which show the states in the vicinity of the K-point that could be reached by a typical Raman laser of wavelength 633 nm.
 Note that the length of the arrow corresponds to the energy of such a laser.
-The analysis of the back-folded band structures reveals that for sodium and potassium compounds with AM contents beyond AMC12 no states are accessible above the Fermi, whereas the lithium compounds still offer free states beyond that concentration.
+The analysis of the back-folded band structures reveals that for sodium and potassium compounds with AM contents beyond AMC12 no states are accessible above the Fermi energy, whereas the lithium compounds still offer free states beyond that concentration.
 This indicates that while DRR processes are no longer permitted for Na and K, they are still possible for Li.
-Hence, the D-band is expected to disappear for lower AM concentrations in the case of Na and K. This trend is similar for the MV and the SW defect as well as for the defect-free system, with the Fermi level shifting a bit slower for the MV case, which is due to the filling of missing electrons in the defect site.
-The overall rather small differencea, however, indicate that the band structure is only slightly affected by the presence of defects.
-Observable changes with respect to

-Fig. 8 : Back-folded phonon dispersion curves for Li, Na, and K ions regarding MV defect, as determined by DFT, are shown on the left, center, and right, respectively.
-Orange circles, represent the predicted positions of phonons that contribute to the G-band the ion types on the other hand again emphasize differences in the charge transfer.
-To better quantify the differences in the band structure, the shift in Fermi level as a function of the number of intercalated ions was extracted and depicted in Fig. 12.
+Hence, the D-band is expected to disappear for lower AM concentrations in the case of Na and K. This trend is similar for the MV and the SW defect as well as for the defectfree system, with the Fermi level shifting a bit slower for the MV case, which is due to the filling of missing electrons in the defect site.
+The overall rather small differences, however, indicate that the band structure is only slightly affected by the presence of defects.
+Observable changes with respect to the AM type on the other hand again emphasize differences in the charge transfer.
+To better quantify the differences in the band structure, the shift in Fermi level as a function of the number of intercalated AM atoms was extracted and depicted in Figure 10.
 For all three cases (pristine, MV and SW) the graphs show two distinct regimes for the Fermi level shift.
-First there is an almost perfectly linear shift of the Fermi level with respect to the number of intercalated ions.
+First there is an almost perfectly linear shift of the Fermi level with respect to the number of intercalated AM atoms.
 This behaviour is observed as long as the intercalation corresponds to the filling of one layer, with the other one remaining empty.
 This indeed corresponds to a rigid-band like model with the band structure being gradually filled by the additional electrons.
 Interestingly, the different slopes for Li, Na and K also point to differences in the charge transfer mechanism.
-When the AM content increases and the second layer is filled the band structure is, in particular for Na and K intercalation, more significantly changed, thus not fulfilling the same linear scaling any more.
-In fact, for all Li contents, we detect degenerate bands for the Dirac cone at the K-point, whereas for Na and K ions, except for high contents, a splitting is shown.
-This splitting is a consequence of the increased ion size of Na and K, which results in different layer spacings between empty and ion-containing layers.
-This can nicely be shown by investigating ion-free structures
+Due to their larger size and the therefore increased layer spacing, K and Na show a similar charge transfer, while the small Li atom behaves differently.
+With respect to the energetic stability on the other hand Li and K show, at first glance, more similarities.
+This, is however caused by the exceptional behaviour of Li, which shows covalent components in its bonds to the neigbhouring C atoms.^[64] When the AM content increases and the second layer is filled the band structure is, in particular for Na and K intercalation, more significantly changed, thus not fulfilling the same linear scaling any more.